blimey85/blimey85.github.io_source/source/resources.markdown

 * [Sublime](http://www.sublimetext.com/): The text editor you'll fall in love with.
 Well I haven't.
 Don't get me wrong, I like Sublime.
 It's a very good editor but love is much too strong of a word.
 It may become love one day but at this point we aren't even exclusive.
 This is by far the most popular text editor for OS X and there are packages for damn near anything you could want.
 Super extensible, very easy to configure, and all that jazz.
 Plus it's rock solid, fast, never crashes, etc. Not sure why I don't use it more.
 Possibly because I just prefer an IDE, but it's odd because Sublime does pretty much everything I do in my IDE.

-* [Textmate](https://macromates.com/): Textmate used to be the gold standard for editors on OS X but then it quit getting updated.
+* [TextMate](https://macromates.com/): TextMate used to be the gold standard for editors on OS X but then it quit getting updated.
 Then version 2 was talked about and it went open source.
 Now, a couple years later, version 2 is still coming and the beta version has been usable as your main editor for quite some time.
 This is the editor that started the snippet bundle explosion.
 Type a few characters, hit the tab key, and like magic you suddenly have a whole bunch of code staring back at you.
 You'll notice in a lot of other editors the mention of support for TMBundles.
 This is the TM they are talking about.
 There are bundles for nearly everything and it's trivial to add your own snippets or create your own bundles.
 Bundles can contain code snippets, commands, or many other things.
 Very powerful.
 But its time has come and went and I doubt it will regain the throne.
 I tend to use this exclusively when I need to edit a file or two but not open a whole project.

-* [Mou](http://25.io/mou/) Markdown editor for developers.
+* ~~[Mou](http://25.io/mou/) Markdown editor for developers.
 Here's the thing, I don't even like this app but I use it because I haven't had the time to find anything better.
 So if you're working with Markdown and need a lightweight Markdown editor, Mou gets the job done.
 But it's not very fast, likes to freeze for a bit sometimes, and just I dunno.
 It's mediocre.
-Granted I'm on the 0.87 beta version... and as I write this 1.0 hasn't been released yet so maybe it will get better.
+Granted I'm on the 0.87 beta version... and as I write this 1.0 hasn't been released yet so maybe it will get better.~~ Edit (05/19/2015): I found something better!
+See MacDown below.

+* [MacDown](http://macdown.uranusjr.com/) Being frustrated with Mou and knowing there must be something better out there somewhere I decided it was time to switch.
+A quick Google search turned up MacDown and it's everything that Mou should be.
+From the first time you open it, it just feels better.
+It feels like a native Mac app and it's fast.
+Mou wasn't lacking in features that I wanted so I can't say for certain that MacDown has features you won't find in Mou but it's going to be my new workhorse now.
+Even though it's relatively new and in development for less than a year it feels polished and ready for daily use.
+I'm very impressed thus far.
+It also has great themes.
+I'll have to see if I can load my blog's styles into it.
+Would be nice to see the preview window show me how my posts are actually going to look.
+So if you are needing to write/edit Markdown text on a Mac, grab MacDown and you'll be quite pleased.
+And it's both free and open source.

 **IDE's:** (Integrated Development Environments)